bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ![CSProject](https://github.com/bamurtaugh/spark/blob/SparkMLNet/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SparkMLPic.PNG)

-As we create the logic for our Spark app, we will paste in the code generated from model builder and include some other class definitions.
+As we create the logic for our Spark app, we'll paste in the code generated from model builder and include some other class definitions.

 ## Spark.NET

 ### 1. Create a Spark Session

-In any Spark application, we must establish a new SparkSession, which is the entry point to programming Spark with the Dataset and
+In any Spark application, we need to establish a new SparkSession, which is the entry point to programming Spark with the Dataset and
 DataFrame API.

 ```CSharp